 Any attempted transfer of our shares of beneficial interest which, if effective, would violate any of the restrictions described above will result in the number of shares causing the violation to be automatically transferred to a trust for the exclusive benefit of one or more charitable beneficiaries, except that any transfer that results in the violation of the restriction relating to our shares of beneficial interest being beneficially owned by fewer than 100 persons will be void ab initio.
-In either case, the proposed transferee will not acquire any rights in such shares.
+In either case, the proposed transfere will not acquire any rights in such shares.
 The automatic transfer will be deemed to be effective as of the close of business on the business day prior to the date of the purported transfer or other event that results in the transfer to the trust.
-Shares held in the trust will be issued and outstanding shares.
-The proposed transferee will not benefit economically from ownership of any shares held in the trust, will have no rights to dividends or other distributions and will have no rights to vote or other rights attributable to the shares held in the trust.
+Shares held in the trust, will be used and outstanding shares.
+The proposed transfere will not benefit economically from ownership of any shares held in the trust, will have no rights to dividends or other distributions and will have no rights to vote or other rights attributable to the shares held in the trust.
 The trustee of the trust will have all voting rights and rights to dividends or other distributions with respect to shares held in the trust.
-These rights will be exercised for the exclusive benefit of the charitable beneficiary.
-Any dividend or other distribution authorized but unpaid will be paid when due to the trust will be paid by the recipient to the trustee will be held in trust for the charitable beneficiary.
-Subject to Maryland law, the trustee will have the authority (i) to rescind as void any vote cast by the proposed transferee prior to our discovery that the shares have been transferred to the trust and (ii) to rescant as void any vote cast by the proposed transferee prior to our discovery that the shares have been transferred to the trust and (ii) to rescant he vote in accordance with the desires of the trustee acting for the benefit of the charitable beneficiary.
-However, if we have already taken irreversible trus
+Any dividend or other distribution paid prior to our discovery that shares have been transferred to the trust will be paid by the recipient to the trustee upon demand.
+Any dividend or other distribution authorized but unpaid will be paid when due to the trustes.
+Any dividend or other truste will be held in trust or the charitable beneficiary.
+Subject to Maryland law, the trustee will have the authority (i) to rescind as void any vote cast by the proposed transferee prior to our discovery that the shares have been transferred to the trust exit.